Collagen, leaky gut and IBS

 IBS is classified as one of the world's most common stomach ailments.
 IBD often causes similar symptoms to IBS, but are more serious intestinal diseases .
 Sweden is one of the countries in the world with the highest incidence of IBD.

 Inflammatory bowel disease (IBD) includes: Crohn's disease, ulcerative colitis and unclassified colitis ("Inflammatory bowel disease unclassified" [IBD-U]).
 Crohn's disease (CD) is an autoimmune disease* in which the body's own immune system causes a chronic inflammation of the intestinal mucosa.
-The disease mainly affects the small and large intestine, but sometimes also other parts of the gastrointestinal tract.
-Ulcerative colitis is an inflammation of the lining of the large intestine.
-Sometimes only the rectum is inflamed. and you may be in a hurry to get to the toilet.
+The disease mainly affects the small and large intestine, often in patches, but sometimes also other parts of the gastrointestinal tract.
+Ulcerative colitis is an inflammation of the the lining of the colon and rectum.
+Sometimes only the rectum is inflamed.
+Common symptoms are blood in the stool and diarrhea, and you may be in a hurry to go to the toilet.

 It can sometimes be difficult to distinguish between ulcerative colitis and Crohn's disease.
 In Crohn's disease, the entire gastrointestinal tract can become inflamed, and not just the colon and rectum as in ulcerative colitis.